 Zooskopoly

-A creative spark turned into a tribute to an online dating company called Zoosk.
+A creative spark turned into a tribute to an online dating company.

 Welcome to the Hood

-I completed the layout and posted it on LinkedIn.
-I received a lot of positive reactions and feedback.
+When I completed the board, I posted it on LinkedIn.
+I received a lot of positive reactions and feedback, especially from my co-workers.

 Chance and Community Chest Cards